 Mercy nurses are now eligible for the DAISY Award, an international program that rewards and celebrates the extraordinary skills and compassionate care given by nurses every day.

-Each quarter, the council will review nominations, and based on key criteria (which align with Mercy values), determine DAISY award recipients.
+Each quarter, the council will review nominations for RNs and LPNs, and based on key criteria (which align with Mercy values), determine DAISY award recipients.
 Winners will each receive a special certificate, lapel pin and hand-carved sculpture.
 A celebratory banner also will hang in the nurse’s unit for a month.

 Elena May Plaza